HIGHLIGHTS-Tennis-French Open day six | Sports-Games

-Fifth seed Tsitsipas swats aside Cuevas to reach third round Kenin huffs and puffs into French Open third round
+Fifth seed Tsitsipas swats aside Cuevas to reach third round Muguruza eases into French Open third round

-Ostapenko rediscovers art of drop shot in big Paris win Muguruza eases into French Open third round

 Local favourite Caroline Garcia rallied from a set down to beat 16th seeded Belgian Elise Mertens 1-6 6-4 7-5.
 Garcia will next face third seed Elina Svitolina, who advanced with a 6-4 7-5 victory over Russia's Ekaterina Alexandrova.